James Wright Group: Reformation as The James Wright Band

-O'Grady, John and Chubby Carlini reconvened as The James Wright Band in 1974 to capitalise on their local profiles, adding John Fraser on guitar and John Swan on drums.
+John and Chubby Carlini reconvened with O'Grady as The James Wright Band in 1974 to capitalise on their local profiles, adding John Fraser on guitar and John Swan on drums.
 Through Swan they became friends with his brother Jimmy Barnes and the early version of pub rockers, Cold Chisel.
 Upon hearing Cold Chisel live at The Lord Melbourne Hotel, O'Grady recommended them to his friend Lovegrove who then became their manager.

 The James Wright Band played at The Festival Theatre (Little River Band's first appearance), supported Osibisa at Apollo Stadium, opened for Bad Company at Memorial Drive, appearing at the Countdown Nightclub (Hindley Street, Adelaide), Woodville Town Hall (headlining with the fledgling Cold Chisel as a support act), the Arkaba, the Largs Pier, and other Adelaide pubs.

 Swan was replaced by John Haffert on drums late in 1974 and the band toured to Canberra (supporting Maria Muldaur), Sydney, Brisbane (residency at The George Hotel) and The Gold Coast (performing at The Playroom in Tallebudgera).
 While in Sydney they met Bernie Cannon, who produced GTK (a national 10-minute daily rock segment on ABC Television before The News), recording six tracks to be aired on the programme.
 Their videos were among the last episodes of the show.
 The James Wright Band disbanded in late 1975.